marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/constant-definitions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: constant definitions, define_constants

 .. _constant-definitions:

-.. index:: constant definitions

-.. index:: define_constants

 Constant Definitions
 ********************